Prospective transfer students should visit our Transfer Students page for an overview of the admissions process.

-Get to know more about Carondelet by checking out the webpages at the top of the page, joining a small-group campus tour, or attending one of many virtual events.
+Get to know more about Carondelet by checking out our website, or attending one of our many admissions events.

 Step 2: Apply